 Popular internet scams show up each year particularly around the holidays.
 The pet scams are a perfect example.
 The scam is to offer pets for sale, and request money be sent.
 Then, no delivery is ever made and the pet owner disappear.
 And of course, the money is gone.
 Pet lovers beware, this is becoming one of the most popular internet scams.

-In Georgia, Wsav.com reports Hinesville police investigating ads that read:
+In Georgia, Wsav.com reports Hinesville police investigating ads that read something like this:

 When people inquire about the puppies, they are told the puppies are in Hinesville, Georgia.
 They are then told the puppies can be shipped to them.
 It sounds so very nice and convenient, it’s like a magnet.
 It sucks people in.

 Avoiding the scams is pretty much common sense.
 These tips will help.

 - Make an appointment to see the actual puppies.

 The cost of the puppies, plus shipping fees and taxes are requested sent in advance.
 This sounds like a normal transaction at first.
 But, what happens next is a bit scary.

 The puppies never show up.
 All of a sudden, it is not so normal anymore.
 They have your money.

 Hinesville Police Department Detective Kyle Laraimore is working on several cases of internet fraud and says two websites have been identified.

 Beware of phishing scams and unsolicited texts and ads that come into your emails demanding payments for goods and services you never used.
 I have stated over and over, check to make sure it is legitimate company.